-That night, obsessed with solving my problem ASAP—but way too scarred to entrust my troubles to another salon—I did my best to cut off the fried ends into layers that somewhat blended into the rest of my hair.
+That night, obsessed with solving my fried hair problem ASAP—but way too scarred to entrust my troubles to another salon—I did my best to cut off the fried ends into layers that somewhat blended into the rest of my hair.
 The bright side: They were only highlights, so 97 percent of my hair was still healthy.
 Still, staring into a sinkful of broken hair is disturbing.

 As soon as you notice your hair is fried, it’s time for a major deep-conditioning treatment.
 Even if you’re lucky and don’t experience obvious breakage after a bleach job, always, always, always deep condition anyway.
+Dead hair or not.

-This luxurious liquid gold coats the porous hair shaft and locks in moisture.
+This luxurious liquid gold coats the porous hair shaft and locks in moisture to prevent dead hair.
 Coconut oil can also work wonders and replenish essential protein in damaged hair, according to a study published in the Journal of Cosmetic Science.
 But don’t be discouraged if you don’t see results overnight.
 Restoring damaged hair will take time and TLC, so be patient.

 In the meantime, drop the flatiron—seriously, don’t even think about putting one anywhere near your head.
 Heat will only make things worse.
 Give your hair some time to recuperate by skipping the blowouts and straightening, and instead going au naturale.
 Embrace a tousled look by mixing up your own sugar spray texturizer—a version of beachy salt spray that boosts shine instead of sucking up moisture.

 Eat plenty of lean protein including beans, lentils, hemp hearts, pumpkin seeds, and spirulina, as well as fruits, vegetables, healthy oils (like olive, avocado, and coconut), and lots of omega-3 fatty acids in the form of wild salmon, tuna, chia seeds, and flaxseeds.
 This is the long game approach to treat fried hair by avoiding it in the future.

 Don’t freak out, but it might be time for a haircut.
 It’s hard to come to terms with this, especially if you’ve been growing out your hair for what seems like ages.
 We get it.
 But remember, it’s just hair, and it will grow back (taking a biotin supplement can help).
 And besides, dramatic chops were a major trend in 2015—just ask Emma Watson, Jessica Alba, and Kate Bosworth.
 Before you know it, your long locks will be back, and stronger and healthier than ever.